Background:

 (c) Career college management, instructors, staff, other employees, and contractors of JRS College will report incidents of or complaints of sexual violence to the JRS College Director upon becoming aware of them.

-(d) Students who have been affected by sexual violence or who need information about support services should contact JRS College Director.
+(d) Students who have been affected by sexual violence or who need information about support services should contact JRS College of Business and Health Care Director.

-(e) If students, in good faith, report an incident of, or make a complaint about, sexual violence, they will not be subject to discipline or sanctions for violations of JRS college’s policies relating to drug or alcohol use at the time the alleged sexual violence occurred;
+(e) If students, in good faith, report an incident of, or make a complaint about, sexual violence, they will not be subject to discipline or sanctions for violations of JRS College of Business and Health Care’s policies relating to drug or alcohol use at the time the alleged sexual violence occurred;

-(f) Students who disclose their experience of sexual violence through reporting an incident of, making a complaint about, or accessing support and services for sexual violence, will not be asked irrelevant questions during the investigation process by JRS college’s staff or investigators, including irrelevant questions relating to the student’s sexual expression or past sexual history.
+(f) Students who disclose their experience of sexual violence through reporting an incident of, making a complaint about, or accessing support and services for sexual violence, will not be asked irrelevant questions during the investigation process by JRS College of Business and Health Care’s staff or investigators, including irrelevant questions relating to the student’s sexual expression or past sexual history.

-(g) Subject to Section 4 below, to the extent it is possible, JRS College will attempt to keep all personal information of persons involved in the investigation confidential except in those circumstances where it believes an individual is at imminent risk of self-harm, or of harming another, or there are reasonable grounds to believe that others on its campus or the broader community are at risk.
+(g) Subject to Section 4 below, to the extent it is possible, JRS College of Business and Health Care will attempt to keep all personal information of persons involved in the investigation confidential except in those circumstances where it believes an individual is at imminent risk of self-harm, or of harming another, or there are reasonable grounds to believe that others on its campus or the broader community are at risk.
 This will be done by:

 1. Ensuring that all complaints/reports and information gathered as a result of the complaint/reports will be only available to those who need to know for purposes of investigation, implementing safety measures, and other circumstances that arise from any given case; and

-(h) JRS College recognizes the right of the Complainant not to report an incident of or make a complaint about sexual violence or not request an investigation and not to participate in any investigation that may occur.
+(h) JRS College of Business and Health Care recognizes the right of the Complainant not to report an incident of or make a complaint about sexual violence or not request an investigation and not to participate in any investigation that may occur.

-(i) Notwithstanding (h), in certain circumstances, JRS College may be required by law or its internal policies to initiate an internal investigation and/or inform police without the complainant’s consent if it believes the safety of members of its campus or the broader community is at risk.
+(i) Notwithstanding (h), in certain circumstances, JRS College of Business and Health Care may be required by law or its internal policies to initiate an internal investigation and/or inform police without the complainant’s consent if it believes the safety of members of its campus or the broader community is at risk.

-(j) In all cases, including (h) above, JRS College will appropriately accommodate the needs of its students who are affected by sexual violence.
-Students seeking accommodation should contact JRS College Director.
+(j) In all cases, including (h) above, JRS College of Business and Health Care will appropriately accommodate the needs of its students who are affected by sexual violence.
+Students seeking accommodation should contact JRS College of Business and Health Care’s Director.

-In this regard, JRS College will assist students who have experienced sexual violence in obtaining counseling and medical care, and provide them with information about sexual violence supports and services available in the community as set out in Appendix 1 attached hereto.
-Students are not required to file a formal complaint in order to access support and services.
+In this regard, JRS College of Business and Health Care will assist students who have experienced sexual violence in obtaining counseling and medical care, and provide them with information about sexual violence supports and services available in the community as set out in Appendix 1 attached hereto.
+Students are not required to file a formal complaint to access support and services.

 1. Investigating Reports of Sexual Violence

-(a) Under this Sexual Violence Policy, any student of JRS College may file a report of an incident or a complaint to JRS College Director in writing.
-The other officials, offices, or departments that will be involved in the investigation are JRS College Executive Director.
+(a) Under this Sexual Violence Policy, any student of JRS College of Business and Health Care may file a report of an incident or a complaint to JRS College of Business and Health Care’s Director in writing.
+The other officials, offices, or departments that will be involved in the investigation are JRS College of Business and Health Care’s Executive Director.

-(b) Upon receipt of a report of an incident or a complaint of alleged sexual violence being made, JRS College Director will respond promptly and:
+(b) Upon receipt of a report of an incident or a complaint of alleged sexual violence being made, the JRS College of Business and Health Care’s Director will respond promptly and:

 1. Determine whether an investigation should proceed and if the Complainant wishes to participate in an investigation;

-• In such cases or where civil proceedings are commenced in respect of allegations of sexual violence, JRS College may conduct its own independent investigation and make its own determination in accordance with its own policies and procedures; and
+• In such cases or where civil proceedings are commenced in respect of allegations of sexual violence, JRS College of Business and Health Care may conduct its independent investigation and make its determination under its own policies and procedures; and

 c) Once an investigation is initiated, the following will occur: